Linking buildings using WiFi

 Are you looking to get WiFi to the summer house/shed at the bottom of the garden?

-Do you have a barn on your on your farm where you want to hook up some IP cameras to keep an eye on stock?
+Do you have a barn on your farm where you want to hook up some IP cameras to keep an eye on stock?

 Do you work from home with a garage/shed office separate from the main home so you need to hook up your computer and a VoIP phone?